socketry/utopia/context/middleware.md

 # Middleware

-This guide gives an overview of the different Rack middleware used by Utopia.
+This guide gives an overview of the different middleware used by Utopia.

 ## Static

-The {ruby Utopia::Static} middleware services static files efficiently.
-By default, it works with `Rack::Sendfile` and supports `ETag` based caching.
+The {ruby Utopia::Static} middleware services static files efficiently and supports `ETag` based caching.
 Normally, you'd prefer to put static files into `public/_static` but it's also acceptable to put static content into `pages/` if it makes sense.

 ~~~ ruby
 use Utopia::Static,